Houston Construction Electrocution Attorney

-- De-energize any electrical equipment before inspection or repair
+- De-energize any electrical equipment before inspection or repair.

-- Keep electrical tools properly maintained
+- Keep electrical tools properly maintained.

-- Use extreme caution when working near energized lines
+- Use extreme caution when working near energized lines.

-- Wear appropriate protective equipment
+- Wear appropriate protective equipment.

 Failure to train employees to handle electrical issues or failure to eliminate work hazards is employer negligence.
 You shouldn’t have to pay for injuries and damages caused by another!
 Hold responsible parties liable.

-If you are a worker who was harmed by an electrical injury, then you need to seek compensation from the supervisor or comapny responsible.
+If you are a worker who was harmed by an electrical injury, then you need to seek compensation from the supervisor or company responsible.
 If your well-being was jeopardized because of negligence, you should address the issue.
 All employees should be trained in electrical safety and should use tools that are safe for work with electrical hazards.
 Over the years, our team of trial lawyers at Arnold & Itkin have established themselves as leaders in personal injury litigation.
 Trust your case to our experience: we've won billions of dollars on behalf of our clients!